dendemayer/TREMSUCS-TCGA/src/doc/_build/html/_sources/index.rst.txt

     enter your choices one by one, when you are done, simply press "Enter":

-Here are therapies listed where the maximum of a row is greater than 1.
+List of therapies with at least 2 patients.
 We apply row 0, 1 and 3 to include cisplatin, the combination of carboplatin and paclitaxel and cases which got solely treated with carboplatin.
 In the following, every other parameter is requested.

-With the next prompt, the default OUTPUT_PATH can be confirmed or replaced:
+With the next prompt, the default OUTPUT_PATH can be confirmed or
+replaced:

 .. code-block:: text